 A good name for a cocktail is essential, especially if you want to get it into a bar or publication.
 Part of the fun, if you can call it that, is creating a name with a meaning.
 The problem with that is people just don’t get the connections and then the name gets lost to time.
 Well, the Internet has […]

 Some days I like an ice cold beer.
 It is easy to make, especially when it is a twist top.
 Most of the beer I stock is microbrew because I like flavour.
 After I had come home today, I went to the fridge and popped the top off of a J.R.
 Brickman Pilsner and headed to the computer to read […]

-This drink was wholly inspired by aged whisky.
+This drink was wholly inspired by an aged whisky barrel.
 When creating a new drink, the inspiration should come from something, and not just the random mixing of fruit juices, which is happening too much lately.
 Whisky can be intimidating to a new drinker, partially because they usually buy the cheapest stuff and secondly because the modern palate is geared […]

 Bullets and grenades was what I was thinking when I whipped up this cocktail.
 As samples arrive on my desk, they sometimes gather into little groups.
 The Bulleit Bourbon and Zwack bitters were hanging out, which looked like they were plotting a coup or something.
 For those in the dark, Zwack is a Hungarian company that makes a range of […]